Richard-Burd/Richard-Burd.github.io/_posts/2017-09-15-object_oriented_architecture_for_visual_thinkers.markdown

 ---
 layout: post
 title:      "Object Oriented Architecture for Visual Thinkers"
 date:       2017-09-15 15:55:14 -0400
+permalink:  object_oriented_architecture_for_visual_thinkers
 ---

 The basic problem with learning code is that, at some point, there are simply too many pieces & parts to keep track of.
-If you’re a visual learner like me, you’ll often be frustrated that you can’t see some sort of ‘grand-scheme’ or floor-plan for what is going on in front of you.
-Since I work with programmers, I can see how they do things; they have multiple computer monitors on their desk that let them see five or six collaborating methods (or functions) all at once, and make judgements based on this view.
+If you’re a visual thinker like me, you’ll often find yourself frustrated that you can’t see some sort of ‘grand-scheme’ or floor-plan for what is going on in front of you.
+Since I work with programmers, I can see how they do things; they have multiple computer monitors on their desk to display five or six collaborating methods (or functions) all at once, and make judgements based on this interface.
 The actual workspaces wherein we divvy up classes & methods into separate folders are largely designed (at least in part) to help the programmer make sense of all their code.

-A while back I finally had enough and decided that I needed to develop some sort of symbology to represent the code I was reading and designing.
-I needed a two-dimensional representation of what I was doing so I could track classes & methods that were collaborating with each other and see how they were doing it; what follows is the system I came up with.
-For starters, let’s look at some code familiar to all Flatiron School students, the Dog class, Fido the `Dog.new`, and Avi the dog `owner`:
+A while back I finally had enough and decided that I needed to develop some sort of symbology for representing the code I was reading and designing.
+I needed a two-dimensional 'plan-view' of what I was doing so I could track classes & methods that were collaborating with each other and see how they were doing it; what follows is the system I came up with.
+For starters, let’s look at some object-oriented Ruby code familiar to all the full-stack web development Flatiron School students, the Dog class, Fido the `Dog.new`, and `Avi` the dog `owner`:
 ```
 class Dog
   attr_accessor :name, :owner